shaftoes/linux-insides/Initialization/linux-initialization-2.md

 Here we call `set_intr_gate` in the loop, which takes two parameters:

-* Number of an interrupt or `vector number`;
+* the `vector number`;
-* Address of the idt handler.
+* Address of the IDT handler.

 and inserts an interrupt gate to the `IDT` table which is represented by the `&idt_descr` array.
-First of all let's look on the `early_idt_handler_array` array.
-It is an array which is defined in the [arch/x86/include/asm/segment.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/segment.h) header file contains addresses of the first `32` exception handlers:
+First of all let's look at the `early_idt_handler_array` array.
+It is an array which is defined in the [arch/x86/include/asm/segment.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/segment.h) header file, and contains addresses of the first `32` exception handlers:

 ```C
 #define EARLY_IDT_HANDLER_SIZE   9